Bleu24/trompo-remake/frontend/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [https://trompo-remake.vercel.app](https://trompo-remake.vercel.app) to see the deployed application, or [http://localhost:3000](http://localhost:3000) with your browser for local development.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.